Antithetic Multilevel Methods for Elliptic and Hypo-Elliptic Diffusions with Applications: Introduction

 The collection of problems that we focus upon in this article is, firstly, the computation of expectations with respect to (w.r.t.) laws of diffusion processes; we call this the \emph{forward problem}.
 That is, given a function $\varphi:\mathbb{R}^N\rightarrow\mathbb{R}$ that is integrable w.r.t.~the transition law of the diffusion, the objective is the computation of a numerical approximation of $\mathbb{E}[\varphi(X_T)]$ for some given terminal time $T>0$.
-This has numerous applications, e.g.~option pricing in mathematical finance \cite{glass}.
 Secondly, we consider the \emph{filtering problem} for partially observed diffusion processes that are discretely observed in time.
 In other words \eqref{eq:diff} is a latent process that is observed through noisy data, only at discrete times (which we take as unit times for simplicity).
 The objective is then to compute an approximation of the conditional expectation of $X_t$ at each observation time and given all the data available up-to that time.
 This is a classical problem in engineering, statistics and applied mathematics, see e.g.~\cite{bain,cappe} for further references and applications.
-Our numerical methods will ultimately rely on (stochastic) Monte Carlo simulation, to be detailed later on.

-For both afore-mentioned problems, one must resort to a time discretization of \eqref{eq:diff} whose properties can be critical for any resulting numerical approximation method relying on it.
+For both aforementioned problems, one must resort to a time discretization of \eqref{eq:diff} whose properties can be critical for any resulting numerical approximation method relying on it.
 There are several numerical methods in the literature, such as the Euler-Maruyama (E-M) method and the Milstein scheme; see for instance \cite{kloeden}.
 The main properties that are often of interest to inform the efficiency of the approximation are the weak and strong error, which we shall define, loosely, as follows -- a full definition can be found later on.
-For a time discretization on a regular grid of spacing $\Delta>0$, and a corresponding numerical approximation $\{\bar{X}_t\}_{t\geq 0}$ the weak error (assuming it exists) is:
+For a time discretization on a regular grid of spacing $\Delta>0$, and a corresponding numerical approximation $\{\bar{X}_t\}_{t\geq 0}$ the weak error (assuming it exists) is the discrepancy: